-- We welcome parents to contact the school reception at any time during the normal school day from 7.30am-5.00pm or any time by email. - Parents are encouraged to discuss class/subject questions or concerns with the teacher, prior to contacting administration. - The Principals can organize meetings for teachers with parents and arrange translators to be available to facilitate communications.
+- We welcome parents to contact the school reception at any time during the normal school day from 7.30am-5.00pm, or any time by email. - Parents are encouraged to discuss class/subject questions or concerns with the teacher, prior to contacting administration. - The Principal can organize meetings for teachers with parents and arrange translators to be available to facilitate communications. - APIS official communication channel is via Toddle.